GitKraken Desktop Documentation

 Merge Conflict Editor

-After the conflict is resolved, save the output and commit the changes.
+After resolving, save and commit the output.

 • Beyond Compare